Barry Quin (football coach): Caretaker manager

-With Brentford already relegated to League Two, Quin served as caretaker manager for the final three games of the 2006–07 season.
-Quin's first match was against Doncaster Rovers on 21 April 2007, which resulted in a 3–0 defeat.
-The Bees picked up a surprise win in the following game, beating Port Vale 4–3 at Griffin Park.
+With Brentford already relegated to League Two, Quin served as caretaker manager for the final four matches of the 2006–07 season.
+Quin's first match was against Nottingham Forest on 14 April 2007, which resulted in a 4–2 defeat.
+The Bees picked up a surprise win in the penultimate match of the season, beating Port Vale 4–3 at Griffin Park.
 Quin's final match in charge was a 3–1 defeat to Tranmere Rovers and he was unable to keep Brentford from finishing bottom of League One.
 Quin picked squads with a heavy emphasis on youth, giving professional debuts to Lewis Dark and Ross Montague and including other youth products Karleigh Osborne, Darius Charles, Charlie Ide, Karle Carder-Andrews, Ryan Peters, Clark Masters, Seb Brown and Bradley Falco.
 After the season, Terry Butcher took over as first team manager.

 Watford

 Quin coached at the Harefield Academy as part of Watford's coaching scheme during the 2010–11 season, before being named U12-U16 academy manager in June 2011.
 Quin took charge of Watford's Mayo International Cup team in 2012.
 Quin managed Watford's U15 teams in 2012 and 2013 editions of the Milk Cup and oversaw a third-place finish in 2013.
 Quin was named Head of Academy – Coaching and Development in 2013 and served in the role until May 2021.
 He managed the club's reserve team between August and December 2014.